MuhammedGzel/stack-data-structure-applet-visualization/README.md

 ![alt](https://github.com/MuhammedGzel/stack-data-structure-applet-visualization/blob/main/pushScreenshot.png)

 # Requirements
-- Java versions 8 and below are required for this application to work.
+- Java versions 8 or below are required for this application to work.
 - Download repo and just run "StackApplet.java", application will run.